m-sharif-azad/BPI-Canteen/README.md

 ### progress update / what already works:
 - Auth app (login/registration)
-- Contact form created - to send an email to the chef :)
+- Contact form - to send an email to the chef :)
+- Food ordering partly working - marked food is moving to the basket